cobunny/Game-API-Design/README.md

  Deploy your application.

 ##Game Description:
-get_your_bonus_day is a single-player number guessing game.
+This is a two-player number guessing game.
 Player picks a date, ranging from 1st to 31st.
 (Assume 31 days in a month).  'pick_a_dates' are sent to the `make_move` endpoint which will reply with either: 'too early', 'too late', 'you win', or 'game over' (if the maximum number of attempts is reached).
-Many different get_your_bonus_day games can be played by many different users at any given time.
+Different games can be played by many different users at any given time.
 A user can create & play different games at the same time.
 However when replaying an existing game, the previous session of that game with all its records will be deleted from the database.
 Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.